Amber Portwood’s Fiancé Matt Baier Stars In ‘Teen Mom OG’ Special

 “I’ve met his two youngest kids and we’re great,” she continued.
 “They’re all older kids so they’re all understanding and they know our relationship.
 I have a good relationship with everyone.”

 As soon as Matt Baier was tied to the reality star, several rumors began surfacing in regard to the number of children he had actually fathered.
-According to a Radar Online report last year, Matt Baier, who was named as Portwood’s “shady fiancé,” fathered a whopping 9 kids with an alleged seven different women.
+According to a Radar Online report last year, Matt Baier, who was named as Portwood’s “shady fiancé,” fathered a whopping nine kids with an alleged seven different women.

 In other Matt Baier news, he and Amber Portwood are planning to make their relationship official this October.
 After initially calling off their 2016 wedding, which was scheduled to take place at the end of last year, Matt Baier and his fiancee are hoping to say “I do” on the anniversary of the day they first met one another face-to-face.